nervosnetwork/fiber-website/src/pages/docs/tech-explanation/high-level.md

 ---
 layout: ../../../layouts/DocLayout.astro
-title: "Decoding Fiber: A Scalable, Privacy-by-Default P2P Finance Network with Source Code Explained"
+title: Architecture & Module
+description: A source code-level exploration of Fiber's architecture and key modules.
+category: Tech Explanation
 ---

-# Overview
+## Overview

 Fiber is a Lightning-compatible peer-to-peer payment and swap network built on CKB, the base layer of [Nervos Network](https://www.nervos.org/).
 Fiber is designed to enable fast, secure, and efficient off-chain payment solutions, particularly for **micropayments** and **high-frequency** transactions.